 Immigrants face many problems such as costly and lengthy asylum and residency procedures; low wages; and unfair work conditions.
-While seeking legal status immigrants may feel alienated; having to move through their daily lives in a form of secrecy.
-These issues strain the health and well-being of individuals, families and communities; making it harder to traverse the murky legal landscape required to prevent deportation or attain citizenship.
-Black immigrants are one of the fastest growing demographics in the United States and New York City.
-Difficulties in the immigration process are exasperated for Black immigrants who are disproportionately policed and deported.
+While seeking legal status immigrants may feel alienated; having to move through daily life in secrecy.
+These issues strain the health and well-being of individuals, families and communities; making it harder to traverse the murky legal landscape required to prevent deportation or attain residency and citizenship.
+Black immigrants are one of the fastest growing demographics in the United States and New York.
+Difficulties in the immigration process are exacerbated for Black immigrants who are disproportionately policed and deported.

 Scopic is the studio and research practice of artists living and working across the African diaspora.
 When combined with other words, the term “scopic” describes how something is seen and examined; artists in the Scopic collective look to writers such as Achebe, Ellison, Fanon, Hurston and Said to frame their analysis of the African diaspora today.
 Scopic uses hypervisibility to critique the visual and speculate on cultural production.
 They source sound and music from West African Afro-Beat to Trinidad’s Rapso to deep house and electronic music that originated in the clubs of New York, Chicago and Detroit to represent the cacophony of the diaspora voice.